Arch Street Meeting House

 The Quaker City: A Walking Tour of Old City

-About the tour: Visitors will start their walking tour at Arch Street Meeting House, then continue to the Betsy Ross House and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
-After snaking their way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.
+The tour starts at Arch Street Meeting House, then continues to the Betsy Ross House, and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
+After snaking our way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.

 The Quaker City: A Walking Tour of Old City

-About the tour: Visitors will start their walking tour at Arch Street Meeting House, then continue to the Betsy Ross House and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
-After snaking their way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.
+The tour starts at Arch Street Meeting House, then continues to the Betsy Ross House, and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
+After snaking our way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.

 The Quaker City: A Walking Tour of Old City

-About the tour: Visitors will start their walking tour at Arch Street Meeting House, then continue to the Betsy Ross House and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
-After snaking their way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.
+The tour starts at Arch Street Meeting House, then continues to the Betsy Ross House, and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
+After snaking our way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.

 The Quaker City: A Walking Tour of Old City

-About the tour: Visitors will start their walking tour at Arch Street Meeting House, then continue to the Betsy Ross House and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
-After snaking their way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.
+The tour starts at Arch Street Meeting House, then continues to the Betsy Ross House, and on to Welcome Park, the site of William Penn’s first residence in Philadelphia.
+After snaking our way through Independence National Historical Park, the group will stop at various other sites with a Quaker twist.